kemingy/kemingy.github.io/content/blogs/2020-04-22-serving_benchmark.md

 | Falcon + msgpack + Tensorflow | ResNet50 | TF Savedmodel  | 32000 | 32 | 115.686 |
 | Falcon + msgpack + Tensorflow | ResNet50 | TF Savedmodel  | 32000 | 10 | 115.572 |

-According to the benchmark, Triton is not ready for production, TF Serving is a good option for TensorFlow models, and self-host service is also quite good.
+According to the benchmark, Triton is not ready for production, TF Serving is a good option for TensorFlow models, and self-host service is also quite good (you may need to implement dynamic batching for production).

 ## Comparing